Adapting Large Language Models to Domains via Reading Comprehension: Main Results

 \section{Main Results}

-In Table~\ref{table:main_results}, we present the comparative prompting results of our models (AdaptLLM) against the general language model (General LLM) and the models that have gone vanilla domain-adaptive pre-training on raw corpora (DAPT).
-On various tasks in the three different domains, the use of raw texts in DAPT adversely affects the performance.
-However, the reformatting of raw texts and the inclusion of general instructions in AdaptLLM manage to counteract this effect, resulting in better results than the general language model.
+In Table~\ref{table:main_results}, we compare our models (AdaptLLM) with the general language models, and the models that have undergone vanilla domain-adaptive pre-training on raw corpora (DAPT).
+On various tasks in the three domains, the use of raw corpora in DAPT adversely affects the prompting performance.
+However, the transformation of raw corpora and the inclusion of general instructions in AdaptLLM manage to counteract this effect, outperforming the general language model.

 Besides, we compare AdaptLLM with other publicly-available models/results in each domain as follows.